rmdluo/Digit-Recognizer/README.md

 pip install opencv-python

 # digit_recognizer_model.py
-This sets up the model using a CNN with 4 Conv2D layers and 2 Dense layers.
+This sets up the model using a CNN.
-Note that this takes a long time to set up (it took around an hour for me).
+Note that this takes a long time to set up (it took around 15 minutes for me).

 # digit_recognizer.py
 This only works with one digit.